 Chop the other onion finely and sauté in a bit of butter until soft.
 Turn off the heat.
 Fry in another pan the speck (bacon) until crispy and take out access fat with some kitchen paper.
 Set aside.

 In another pan you place the Bockwurst in water and cook it.
 When the water starts to boil, turn off the heat and place the lid on the pan and leave for about 15 minutes.
 That is enough to cook the sausage.

-Drain the potatoes and make a puree of it with a nice amount of the butter.
+Drain the potatoes and make a puree of it, with a nice amount of the butter.
 Drain the sauerkraut too and take out the onion, cloves, juniper berries and bay leaves.
-Steam the sauerkraut a few second on high fire, to let the access liquid disappear.
+Steam the sauerkraut a few second on high fire, to let the liquid disappear.
 Season with pepper, salt.
-Stir in the sautéed onion and speck.
+Add to the potatoes and stir in to one nice mash, together with the sautéed onions and speck.